Posted on

 If we start teaching FRIENDSHIP maybe, just maybe we can stop bullying.

 For kids with disabilities, school is scary and often very lonely.
-Your child and your lessons can make a difference for those children and help them start the school year on the right foot or wheel whatever the mode of transportation.
+Your child and your lessons can make a difference for those children and help them start the school year on the right foot, whether by car, bus, or another mode of transportation.
 In every classroom in our country or the world, there are children who have differences, visible and invisible disabilities, or with social struggles.
 We all have Differing Abilities as we are all Unique.
-We all have strengths and purpose to bring to our classrooms, schools and the world.
+We all have strengths and purpose to bring to our classrooms, schools, and the world.

 Take a STAND for FRIENDSHIP and INCLUDING EVERYBODY.